ouster-lidar/ouster-sdk/docs/python/examples.rst

 Recording Sensor Data
 ---------------------

 It's easy to record data to a pcap file from a sensor programatically.
-Let's try it first with the following example:
+Let's try it on a :ref:`configured<ex-configure-sensor>` sensor:

 .. tabs::